FM Dojo — User Guide

 Demo Data Generator

 Describe any FileMaker data model in plain English and download realistic CSV data for testing or demos.
-Requires Ronin plan.
+This tool is available on Ronin or higher individual plans.

 Generating a schema